 - Exhaust piping must terminate straight out or up as shown.
 The termination pipe must be sized as listed in Table 7.
 The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305 mm) for 2" PVC and 20" (508 mm) for 3" (76 mm) PVC beyond the outside wall.
-See Figure 46.
+See Figure 44. - 3.
+If exhaust piping must be run up a sidewall to position above snow accumulation or other obstructions, piping must be supported every 24" (610 mm) as shown in Figure 47.
+When exhaust piping must be run up an outside wall, any reduction in exhaust pipe size must be done after the final elbow.

 Figure 45.
-Non-Direct Vent Roof Termination Kit 15F75 or 44J41)
+Non-Direct Vent Roof Termination Kit (15F75 or 44J41)